Peter Manuel: Aftermath

-Manuel was the third-to-last criminal to be executed in Scotland.
-Anthony Miller followed Manuel on to the Barlinnie gallows in December 1960, and Henry John Burnett was executed at Craiginches Prison, Aberdeen, in August 1963.
+Peter Manuel was the third-to-last criminal to be executed in Scotland prior to the abolition of capital punishment in the United Kingdom in 1965.
+(Note: The two criminals to be executed in Scotland following Manuel's execution and prior to the abolition of capital punishment in the United Kingdom were Anthony Miller, who was executed at HMP Barlinnie in December 1960, and Henry John Burnett, who was executed at HM Prison Aberdeen in August 1963.)